ardittristan/VTTReturnToSetup/README.md

 Adds a way to return to setup from the login screen.

+*Keep in mind that this means anyone can enter your setup if you don't have a password on it!*

 ## Installation

 To install, import this [Manifest](https://raw.githubusercontent.com/ardittristan/VTTReturnToSetup/master/module.json) into your module browser.